gregr/dbKanren/README.md

 ## TODO

+* dynamically-scoped config system (use parameters) to provide defaults
+  * logging (levels, output locations, and verbosity (what also gets printed))
+    * e.g., warnings, materialization progress
+  * error-handling mechanism (halt, warn/log, or interact)
+    * e.g., materialized relation already exists
+  * buffer-size for sorter
+  * base-path for storage
+  * background worker threads/places for materialization
+  * mk search strategy
+  * metadata.scm protocol versioning for automatic update/migration
+  * data staleness detection
+    * timestamps for source data (file modification) and materialization time
+    * interactive prompting for whether to update

+* `state-pending-run` before splitting search on any disj
+  * instead, maybe even go so far as to `state-enumerate` before?

 * properly 2-watch `=/=*` constraints to make sure inclusiveness trimming opportunities are not missed
   * possibly also switch to eager disunify processing
+* implement simple `any<=o` constraints (at most one term is non-ground)
+* support branchless disjunctions when all leaf constraints are simple?
+  * no user-defined relations for now
+* re-express bounds-apply using branchless disjunctions
+* recognize finite domains and express using branchless disjunctions?

+* define tables that use column-oriented layout

 * eventually, make sure relation metadata contains information for analysis
   * e.g., degree constraints, fast column ordering, subsumption tag/rules
   * descriptions used for subsumption